YagneshShah/BTAC_JavaDocs/README.md

 </li>
  	<li>API Automation Framework + Helper Libraries</li>
 </ul>
-BTAC provides custom frameworks and libraries which ease up a lot of activities involved from starting a automation project TO coding TO reporting.
-Following is a glimpse of such areas for which libraries are available:
+<b><i>BTAC provides custom frameworks and libraries which ease up a lot of activities involved from starting a automation project TO coding TO reporting.
+Following is a glimpse of such areas for which libraries are available:</b></i>
 <ul>
  	<li>Web element handlers</li>
  	<li>Mobile Element Handlers</li>